umichcreative/simple-framework/README.md

 The controller file is determined based on the url requested and the search order for it is as follows:
 URL: /foo/bar/

 1. /foo/bar.php
 2. /foo/bar/index.php

-A Page consists of 2 files
+A Page consists of 2 files:

 1. **Controller:** {SLUG}.php
 2. **Template:** presentation/{SLUG}.tpl